 Can I really save money by going solar?

 There are many ways solar can help you save money!
-You can take advantage of federal and state tax incentives, which provide a tax credit of 26% of installation costs if you install by the end of 2022 and 22% if you install by the end of 2023.
+You can take advantage of federal and state tax incentives, which provide a tax credit of 30% of installation costs through 2032.
 You could also enjoy a lower monthly electricity bill, a higher home value (Zillow estimates that homes with solar panels sell for an average of 4% more on resale), and if you produce more than you use, you can sell energy back to the power grid.
 What’s more, we offer financing options that help lower the upfront investment for solar panels.

 How long will solar tax incentives be available?

 Tax incentives are decreasing each year.
-The federal government is currently offering a 26% rebate on solar panels installed by the end of 2022.
-In 2023 it decreases to 22%, and after that, it will be gone.
+The federal government is currently offering a 30% rebate on solar panels installed by the end of 2022.
+It decreases to 26% in 2023 and 22% in 2034.
 As the solar tax credit falls and electricity prices rise, you can make the most of your savings by going solar now!